textadventures/quest/docs/tutorial/interacting_with_objects.md

 Switching the TV on and off
 ---------------------------

 Let's make it possible to turn the TV off.

-To do this, select the TV and go to the Features tab.
-Tick the "Switchable" option, and a new tab wil appear - also called "Switchable".
+Quest has a whole bunch of features built in that you can add to your objects.
+To keep them manageable, objects have a _Features_ tab, and you can select the ones you want for each object.
+Ticking a feature here will make the appropriate tab display, and you can then go to that tab to turn the feature on, and set it up as you like.
+Settings on the _Features_ tab only determine what other tabs are shown, they have no effect themselves on the object when playing the game.

+Switchable is one such feature, so the first step is to go to the _Features_ tab, and tick "Switchable".
+This will display the _Switchable_ tab for the TV.

+Now go to the _Switchable_ tab.
 You'll see a dropdown labelled "Switchable" - select "Can be switched on/off" and various options will appear.

 The options should be fairly self-explanatory - you can choose whether the object is switched on when the game begins, and the text to print when switching on/off.
 Finally, you can choose some extra text to add to the object description.
-This lets you have the description change depending on whether the object is switched on or off.
+This lets you have show text depending on whether the object is switched on or off.

 Enter some sensible text for these, for example as shown below.